xsankar/Awesome-Awesome-LLM/README.md

 # awesome-awesome-LLM
 Double Integral !
 Portal for all awesome-LLM* repos i.e. AIWizards: Generative Spells in Papers
 ***
-## List of awesome-llm-* repositories (a TOC for my curations)
+## List of my awesome-llm-* repositories (A TOC for my curations)
-* I had ~400 tabs on my browser and pages of links in my omnioutliner.
+* I had ~400 tabs on my browser and pages of links in my Oomnioutliner.
 So I decided to create a hierarcy and organization !

 | Repository | Description |
 | :-: | :-: |